cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Standard rounds

-The workhorse of any firearm\'s ammunition types, standard rounds are balanced for optimum performance in a variety of conditions.
+The workhorse of any firearm's ammunition types, standard rounds are balanced for optimum performance in a variety of conditions.
 They are typically full metal jacket (FMJ) projectiles that provide reliable penetration against soft targets.
 In a vacuum, they provide consistent